We absolutely love Elizabeth’s comprehensive series on funding! Click here to view Part 3: Incubators & Acccelerators.

 There are some specialized resources and competitions as well.
 The William James Foundation aggregates social venture business plan competitions and specifies that they limit the contests to those with a corporate social responsibility (CSR) or sustainable focus or track.
 Contests from seasoned social venture investors, such as Social Venture Network and Investors Circle, are currently active.

 And, ladies, a Cartier Women’s Initiative Awards program supports women entrepreneurs.
 They’re looking for female-led for-profit ventures with an original concept and one year to no more than three or four years of operation.
 Leaders must have a strong command of English.
 A winner is awarded in each of seven regions: North America, South America, Europe, Sub-Saharan Africa, Middle East and North Africa and Asia/Pacific.

-In 2012, there were more than a thousand applicants from 80 countries.
-Winners received a cash prize of $20,000 and one year of coaching.
+Every edition has more than a thousand applicants from 80 countries.
+Winners receive a cash prize of $20,000 and one year of coaching.

 If you are looking for funding, exposure, connections and feedback, business plan competitions, in all their various forms, may be well worth your time.